Starcounter-Jack/JSON-Patch/README.md

 - `mutateDocument` Whether to mutate the original document or clone it before applying

 It modifies the `document` object and `operation` - it gets the values by reference.
-If you would like to avoid touching your values, clone them: `jsonpatch.apply(document, jsonpatch.deepClone(operation))`.
+If you would like to avoid touching your values, clone them: `jsonpatch.applyOperation(document, jsonpatch.deepClone(operation))`.

 Returns an [`OperationResult`](#operationresult-type) object `{newDocument: any, test?: boolean, removed?: any}`.